Tschis/reviews-blog/_posts/2023-05-24-shadow-of-the-colossus.md

 off.
 * Colossus XV: even with the hints, it was still confusing and not intuitive for me.
 The hint only told you to get to a higher ground, but I spent a lot of time running around and trying to grab into walls and climb on the boss to jump away before, by pure luck, noticing the boss destroyed part of the building, making me able to reach top floors.
+It also did not help that the destroyed building parts would "regenerate" after a while, so if you were not paying attention you could easily miss that anything had changed at all.

 For the final boss, colossus XVI, most of the challenge was testing my patience with the camera.
 The camera was the real final boss for me, and I seriously got close to quitting at that point.
 But overall, I liked the fight and thought it